wcj365/python-stats-dataviz/assignments/individual_project/Part_A.md

 - Think of yourself writing a blog that will be published on the web.
     - For example, http://www.medium.com
 - You must use Markdown file not Jupyter Notebook file
-- You must use at least three different charts (for example, scatter, Bar, and Line chart)
 - You should provide a detailed introduction about the project, for example,
     - What is it that you are investigating/exploring/analyzing (provide sufficient background information)?
     - Why is it important to you and/or to others?